privacy-scaling-explorations/maci/cli/README.md

 ```
 The results commitment in the specified file is correct given the tally and salt
 The total spent voice credit commitment in the specified file is correct given the tally and salt
+The per vote option spent voice credit commitment in the specified file is correct given the tally and salt
 The results commitment in the MACI contract on-chain is valid
 The total spent voice credit commitment in the MACI contract on-chain is valid
+The per vote option spent voice credit commitment in the MACI contract on-chain is valid
 ```